GLOBAL / LOCAL V: Half Waif Album Release Concert with Elori Saxl

 ABOUT GLOBAL | LOCAL V:

-Ghent-based experimental electronic composer Elori Saxl, whose music is “more serene than Steve Reich, more textured than Philip Glass” (Jayson Greene, Pitchfork), transforms the rich resonances of experimental electronics, digitally processed recordings of natural sounds, and traditional chamber music orchestration into hypnotic counterpoint.
+Hudson Valley-based experimental electronic composer Elori Saxl, whose music is “more serene than Steve Reich, more textured than Philip Glass” (Jayson Greene, Pitchfork), opens the evening with her trio, encompassing traditional chamber music orchestration and the rich resonances of experimental electronics.

 GLOBAL | LOCAL: Musical Worlds Meet at PS21